AdamCzajkowski/AFOLGuide/README.md

 -----------------------------
 In this section, user will be able to see his favorite LEGO sets.
 User can add set to "Favorite" by clicking proper button in "LEGO set's details".
 By swiping card with set user can remove set from favorite list.
-By cliking on LEGO set's user will go to "LEGO set's details"
+By cliking on LEGO set user will go to "LEGO set's details"

 "Sets" section:
 ------------------------------
 In this section, user will be able to see his search result LEGO sets after filling text field with proper tags like set's number or name.
-By cliking on LEGO set's user will go to "LEGO set's details"
+By cliking on LEGO set user will go to "LEGO set's details"

 "Bricks" section:
 -------------------------------